samjulien/blog/_posts/2018-06-01-developing-well-organized-apis-with-nodejs-joi-and-mongo.markdown

 });
 ```

-First thing you did was to load the variables from the `.env` file into `process.env` once the app starts up.
-Then, you started importing dependencies and creating server with the configuration you created previously.
+The first thing you did was to load the variables from the `.env` file into `process.env` once the app starts up.
+Then, you started importing dependencies and creating the server with the configuration you created previously.

 > Unix users can use `export $(cat .env | sed -e /^$/d -e /^#/d | xargs)` in the project root to load the `.env` variables to shell environment.